 - Create posts around food holidays, pop culture events and utilize regular weekly hashtags.

 - Think National Burger Day, “Treat Yo’ Self Day,” big sporting events or tv show premieres, and hashtags like #SundayFunday or #MondayMotivation.

 - Stay tapped into local news/events and be sure to post during them with the appropriate local hashtags to drive traffic after the event lets out.

 - Let your employees (or an influential customer) do a controlled social media “take-over” to bring customers behind the scenes.

-- Note about Instagram Stories: You can share any photo taken in the last 24 hours.
-Click the “plus sign” on the left hand corner of your newsfeed.
+- Note about Instagram Stories: You can share any photo and it will last 24 hours.
+Click the “plus sign” on the left-hand corner of your newsfeed.
 Pull the screen down and photo gallery will appear to allow uploading.

-- Tag and engage with other local businesses to expand your reach—great way to promote a local beer that pairs well with your LTOs.
+- Tag and engage with other local businesses to expand your reach.

 - Remember you have three screens and two hands, so you should see more than you say.
 Listen to and engage with your customers—inspiration will follow!